USA Customs Clearance Logo White

 Labeling Rules

-With that established, there is still some differentiation on labeling depending on if it’s going directly to be sold or if it’s headed to another location in order to still be labeled.
-Basically, when a chlorine product hits store shelves or is shipped directly to a customer, it has to already have the needed customer labeling on it.
+There is still some differentiation on labeling depending on whether the chlorine is going directly to market or if it’s headed to another location to be stored and labeled for later resale.
+When a chlorine product hits store shelves or is shipped directly to a customer, it must be labeled appropriately.

-If the product is going to a warehouse or another facility because it’s not ready to be sold, it is not mandatory that the consumer labeling is already in place.
+If the product is going to a warehouse or another facility prior to sale, it is not mandatory that the consumer labeling be in place.
 However, a Material Safety Data Sheet (MSDS) should be included for the benefit of those handling or storing such items.
-The sheet was created by the United States Department of Labor’s Occupational Safety and Health Administration (OSHA).
+The sheet was created by the United States Department of Labor’s Occupational Safety and Health Administration (OSHA)

 • What to do in an emergency or spill involving the chemical

-• How to render first aid in relation to the product, if needed
+• How to render first aid in relation to the product

 • Handling instructions